jorgeutd/jorgeutd/README.md

 * :sparkles: I have two Masters in (1) OR, and (2) Data Science (Machine Learning Specialization) and am currently working as a Senior Data Scientist in the Healthcare / NLP domain.

--  :sparkles: I try to learn something new about Data Analytics and Machine Learning everyday.
-Check out what I am reading and evaluating [here](https://github.com/ngupta23/Data-Science-Knowlege-Base).
+-  :sparkles: I try to learn something new about Deep Learning and Machine Learning everyday.

 ### Languages: